DishaKumar787/Hybrid_Nutrition_recommendation_system/README.md

 This project also includes a Graphical User Interface (GUI) built using Tkinter, offering a user-friendly experience for health and meal recommendations.

 ## GUI Features
--Form-style input for:
+- Form-style input for:
--Weight & Height
+- Weight & Height
--Diseases, Medications, Allergies
+- Diseases, Medications, Allergies
--Dietary preferences
+- Dietary preferences
--Calorie limits
+- Calorie limits

--Displays:
+- Displays:
- -BMI and health status
+ - BMI and health status
- -Personalized food recommendations
+ - Personalized food recommendations

--Clean, interactive window layout
+- Clean, interactive window layout

 ## How to Run